NHIndustries NH90: UH-90A

+MH-90A

 Italian Navy variant of the NH90 TTH.

 MTT: Maritime Tactical Transport

-The MTT is a blend between the TTH and NFH, combining the land-based configuration of the TTH with specialized maritime features of the NFH, including folding rotorblades and tail-boom, and a strengthened undercarriage.
-The variant was first announced in February 2019 and has reportedly piqued interest from the Spanish and Italian armed forces who may order this variant as part of existing orders.
+The MTT is a hybrid of the TTH and NFH variants, combining the land-based configuration of the TTH with specialized maritime features of the NFH, including folding rotor blades, a folding tail boom, and a strengthened undercarriage.
+The variant was first announced in February 2019 and has attracted interest from the Spanish Armed Forces, which may add it to existing orders.
+Ten units were procured by the Italian Armed Forces, designated as the MH-90 Maritime Italian Navy Tactical Transport (MITT) TTH.

-This version was adopted by Italy, but was called the MITT TTH.
-MITT stands for Maritime Italian Navy Tactical Transport (MITT), and ten were delivered to the Italian Navy with designation MH-90.